JamesDick/sticky-notes/README.md

 # Sticky Notes
-Simple web app for jotting down thoughts in the form of colourful little sticky notes.
+Web app for jotting down thoughts in the form of colourful little sticky notes.

 # Usage
 The app can be accessed by visiting the site where it's hosted, [here](https://devweb2020.cis.strath.ac.uk/~qsb19184/sticky-notes-asdfghjkl/).